HiraethEcho/archdot/readme_draft.md

 ### Display Manager

 [Arch wiki for DE](https://wiki.archlinux.org/title/Display_manager)

-- sddm
 - lightDM
-- ly
-- GDM

-Or just start from tty.

 ### windows manger

 dwm: This is great!
-But also hard to config.
+But also difficult to config.

-## web

 ### watt-toolkit